-The exploration team completed a regional surface exploration program and has commenced a small drill program of approximately 2500m to be completed before the end of calendar 2019.
-The Company is planning another drill program to start in early 2020.
-As a result of the Company's flow-through financing completed during Q1-2020, the company will be required to spend \$6,222,954 on qualified exploration expenditures before December 2020.
-The Company anticipates meeting this expenditure commitment well before that deadline.
-Subject to financing, exploration and PFS costs are anticipated to be upwards of \$16,000,000 for the balance of the fiscal year.
+The Company is planning another drill program to start in April 2020.
+As a result of the Company's flowthrough financing completed during Q1-2020, the company will be required to spend \$6,222,954 on qualified exploration expenditures before December 2020.
+Subsequent to the end of the quarter, the Company completed a flow-through financing and will be required to spend approximately \$5,500,000 on qualified exploration expenditures before December 2021.
+The Company anticipates meeting these expenditure commitments well before those deadlines.
+Subject to financing, exploration and PFS costs are anticipated to be upwards of \$12,000,000 for the balance of the fiscal year.